tyl/documentation/field-binder/user/tutorials/short.md

 ### What You Have Done

 Most of the code you have written is your regular Vaadin UI code.
 You only wrote about 10 lines of code.
-But has happened under the hood?
+But what has happened under the hood?
 Let us have a look at the `FieldBinder`-specific code.

 As you will see, you wrote very little, because a lot has been done already on your behalf!